Munich Residenz: Opening to public and World War II damage

 Prince Regent Luitpold (1886–1912) ordered the rebuilding of the Stone Rooms for his purposes as he did not want to live in the apartments of the King.
 During his time, the new Treasury, designed by Julius Hofmann, was created.
 Today it forms the entrance to the counter area.
 King Ludwig III (1912–1918) occupied the palace for only a short period before the revolution of 1918.
 He first moved like his father, into the Stone Rooms at the Kaiserhof tract, and later into the Königsbau.
-Now technical upgrades such as central heating and electric lighting were made, which had the Prince Regent still rejected.
-In addition, the Nibelungen Halls were used by Queen Maria Theresa, to create with other women, items for Bavarian soldiers during World War I.
+Now technical upgrades such as central heating and electric lighting were made, which the Prince Regent still rejected.
+In addition, the Nibelungen Halls were used by Queen Maria Theresa, to create with other women items for Bavarian soldiers during World War I.

 As early as the reign of King Ludwig I, interested citizens could by appointment (when the royal couple were not living in the Residenz) visit the Königsbau.
 Under Prince Regent Luitpold, it was possible to visit all the unused parts of the palace and the Old Treasury.
 In 1897 the first guide book for the Residenz in Munich was published.
 After the revolution of 1918, the Residenz became a public museum.

 The palace was severely damaged by bombing during World War II.
 Most of its rooms were reconstructed by the 1980s.
 Some of the buildings, however, were rebuilt in a simplified manner.
 Examples of this are the facade of the Alte Residenz on Residenzstrasse or the Arcades in front of the former throne hall on the first floor of the Festsaalbau.
 A substantial loss was caused by the destruction of the neo-classical rooms and halls in the Festssalbau (including the Grand Throne Hall, now the Hercules Concert Hall, and the Grand Stairway), of the rich décor of the Papal Rooms including the ceiling of the Golden Hall and of the apartment of King Ludwig II (1864–1886).
 The frescoes of the Court Church of All Saints were also completely destroyed.

+Restoration of historic interiors continues, most recently with the Yellow Staircase in the Konisgsbau, with work completed in 2021.